Guildford & Ash News

 A complaints procedure, if you are not satisfied with the service we have provided.
 If you wish to complain, please ask for the leaflet which explains how to complain.

-Keep appointments you have made with us or let us know in advance if you can’t make it.
+Keep appointments you have made with us or let us know in advance if you can’t make it by calling us on 01483 230841 or emailing us at advice@casws.org.uk

-Bring all relevant information to your case which we ask for.
+Bring all information relevant to your case.
 This includes notification of court or tribunal dates and evidence of income and expenditure if we are helping you with debt.
+This page explains what information it would be helpful to bring to any appointment.

 Be honest with us about the circumstances of your case, for instance by telling us about all your debts and income or what led up to your being asked to leave your employment.